Tarzoon: Shame of the Jungle: Release

-Eventually, the film was reedited from its original version (which they cut from 80 minutes to 68 minutes).
-After several changes, the distributor persuaded the MPAA to change the film's rating to an R. The R-rated version of the film removed many shots that contained a lot of animal violence in some way (the ostrich scene for example), but the cut still kept the sex scenes and the native death.
+Eventually, the film was reedited from its original version (which they cut from 85 minutes to 72 minutes).
+After several changes, the distributor persuaded the MPAA to change the film's rating to an R. The R-rated version of the film removed many shots that contained a lot of animal violence in some way (the ostrich scene for example), and the sex scenes and the native death.
 Later releases would have these scenes intact but would still have other scenes (which were seen on promo material and production cels) strangely removed.
-This cut was released in other countries like United Kingdom, Israel, Australia, New Zealand, and the Nordic countries.
+This cut was released in other countries like United Kingdom, Israel, Australia, Brazil, New Zealand, and the Nordic countries.

 The Burroughs estate filed another lawsuit demanding that the name of the film be changed when their lawyer found a New York State statute covering disillusion of trademark.
 They argued that Tarzan was a wholesome trademark and that the current product degraded the character's name.
 A judge agreed.
 The suit was filed three weeks into the film's New York run.
 The title was shortened to Shame of the Jungle, and the "Tarzoon" character name was altered by cutting the name out of the soundtrack negative and splicing it back into the soundtrack upside down.
 According to Shapiro, this version of the film did not do as well at the box office since audiences were attracted to the "Tarzoon" name.
 Additionally, theatrical posters for its 1980 UK release were later overstamped, with the original printed publicity slogan "Tarzan And Jane Never Had It So Good!" replaced with a sticker saying "Jungle Legend Exposed!!"